 The best way to get around Florence is by foot.
 The city center is easily walkable and small enough that you could get from one end of the city to the other in 30 minutes.

 Florence is the birthplace of the Renaissance and therefore offers the best Renaissance art in all of Europe.
 The museums are some of the best in the world.
-You'll also find art all over the city, like in the main square of Piazza della Signoria (photo above).

 Accademia: Michelangelo's David.
 Reserve in advance!
 You can't visit Florence, Italy and NOT see THE David.
 It's a requirement.

-Uffizi Gallery: The greatest collection of Italian paintings and one of the most famous museums in the world.
+Uffizi Gallery: the greatest collection of Italian paintings and one of the most famous museums in the world.
 Reserve in advance!

-Ponte Vecchio: Famous bridge lined with gold and jewelry shops.
+Ponte Vecchio: famous bridge lined with gold and jewelry shops.
 Make sure to stop by during the morning and evening during your visit to Florence.

-Piazzale Michelangelo: The best photo opportunity in Florence located on a hilltop square with panoramic views of Florence as your backdrop.
+Piazzale Michelangelo: the best photo opportunity in Florence located on a hilltop square with panoramic views of Florence as your backdrop.

 Piazza della Signoria: the main square in Florence with the Palazzo Vecchio, a towering medieval fortress and tower, and an outdoor sculpture gallery including a copy of Michelangelo's David.

-San Lorenzo Market: Lively outdoor market selling leather, clothing, and popular souvenirs.
+San Lorenzo Market: lively outdoor market selling leather, clothing, and popular souvenirs.

-Mercato Centrale: Indoor food market with traditional food stalls on the first floor (meat, produce, cheese, etc.) and an Eataly (large food court style) on the second floor with 500 seats and free WiFi.
+Mercato Centrale: indoor food market with traditional food stalls on the first floor (meat, produce, cheese, etc.) and an Eataly (large food court style) on the second floor with 500 seats and free WiFi.

-Best places to eat in florence
+Best places to eat in Florence, Italy

 Best coffee shops in Florence